 - 100 g xylithol

 - Preheat the oven to 170 °C or 338 °F.

 - Whisk the egg whites with a pinch of salt.

-- Mix the egg yolks with the xylithol until they become pale.
-Then add ground almonds, the baking powder and the 3 teaspoon of cacao, and the vanilla powder.
+- Mix the egg yolks with the xylitol until they become pale.
+Then add ground almonds, the baking powder and the 3 teaspoons of cacao, and the vanilla powder.
 Mix it until it becomes smooth.

 - Take the 1/3 of the egg whites and gently mix it into the cacao-egg yolk mixture.
 Then add the other 1/3 of egg whites, mix it into the cacao mixture, and then add the last third and mix it.
 I use this method as I would like to have the little air bubbles to stick into the pastry.

 - Place the baking paper onto the bottom of a 24-cm cake tin, clip on the side of the tin and remove the unnecessary paper from the sides.
 Pour the cake mixture into it.
 Place it into the oven and bake it for 25-30 minutes.

 - The cake is ready when it passes a so-called needle test.
 Take a small meat needle and stick in into the cake.
 When you remove it and it's clean, then the cake it's ready.
 Take it out from the oven, let it cool for a bit in the time and then place it onto the floor (ceramic only) to cool down.